Pasterze Glacier: Geography

 The glacier reaches from its head, the Johannisberg peak at 3453 m, to 2100 m above sea level (m AA).
 The Pasterze forms the source region of the Möll river, a left tributary of the Drava.
 Its waters also feed the Margaritze reservoir, used to generate electricity at the Kaprun hydropower plant north of the Alpine crest.

 The name Pasterze is possibly derived from pasti, "pasture".
 Indeed the detection of wood, peat and pollen in the area of the retreating glacier indicate vegetation and also the use as pastureland during the last interglacial period until about 1,500 BC.

 The surrounding area was purchased by the German and Austrian Alpine Club in 1918; today the glacier is part of the High Tauern National Park.
 The Pasterze is a major tourist destination, accessible via the scenic Grossglockner High Alpine Road and a funicular railway that leads down to its margin.
 Since its opening in 1963, the edge of the glacier has retracted about 300 m from the lower station.

+As of 2025, recent measurements by GeoSphere Austria indicate that the Pasterze has lost 2 meters of ice thickness each year since 2022.
+The tongue, stretching 2,100 meters above sea level, is currently shrinking at a rate of 5 meters annually, and up to 10 meters in its lower parts.